What’s Cambodia like?

 Two things define Cambodia today, reminders of which you will find frequently in your time there:

-Angkor Wat: Which has become a big tourist money spinner and permeates the very fabric of local life.
-You will find the three spires of the temple everywhere: on road signs, flags, airplane and bank logos, clothing, even beer!
-As our guide, Minh – a practical middle-class man trying to make ends meet and get his family up the curve—said: ‘Cambodia thanks the presence of Angkor Wat.
+Angkor Wat: Which has become a big tourist money-spinner and permeates the very fabric of local life.
+You will find the three spires of the temple everywhere: on road signs, flags, aeroplane and bank logos, clothing, even beer!
+As our guide, Minh – a practical middle-class man trying to make ends meet and get his family up the curve—said: ‘Cambodia thanks to the presence of Angkor Wat.
 What would we have done otherwise?’

 Pol Pot and the Cambodian genocide: Pol Pot, who grew up as Saloth Sar, was a Kompong Thom born, French-educated, Ultra Maoist, who wanted to turn the country into a socialist agrarian republic.
 He changed the name of the country to Democratic Kampuchea, emptied the cities and forced Cambodians to relocate to labour camps in the countryside.
 Thus began the Cambodian genocide resulting in the killing of 1.8 million people from 1975 to 1979, which was nearly 25% of Cambodia’s then population.

 What happened during the Khmer Rouge genocide is expounded in the wonderful book by Amitava Ghosh – Dancing in Cambodia: “City people were herded into rural work camps; the institutions and forms of knowledge that sustained them were abolished – the judicial systems were dismantled, the practice of formal medicine was discontinued, schools and colleges were shut down, banks and credit were done away with; indeed the very institution of money, and even the exchange of goods and services, was banned.
 Cambodia’s was not a civil war in the same sense as Somalia’s or the former Yugoslavia’s, fought over the fetishism of small difference: it was a war on history itself, an experimentation in the reinvention of society.”